 - Select Bitcoin from the list of supported cryptocurrencies

 - Select "Send" and choose a destination to send Bitcoin to:

 - Select Wallet Address to send Bitcoin if you have the wallet address of the recipient.
 This option is great if the recipient is using another wallet other than Yellow Card.

 - If you are sending Bitcoin to another Yellow Card user, you do not need their wallet address.
 Select Phone number or Email address to instantly send Bitcoin to their wallet.
 You should see the user's name if they are a valid Yellow Card user.

 How to receive Bitcoin with Yellow Card Wallet

 It’s way easier!
 Follow through, we’ve got you covered.

-- Start by visiting your Yellow Card wallet.
+- Login to your Yellow Card wallet.

 - Go to your Bitcoin wallet by selecting the "Wallet" tab

 - Select "Receive".
 This brings up a QR code and the wallet address.
-Copy your wallet address and share with the Bitcoin sender.
+Copy your wallet address and share it with the Bitcoin sender.